-A Developing II teacher shall advance to Career I and all Career level teachers shall advance a level annually provided that an end-of-year evaluation rating of "proficient" or "exemplary" is received, with "proficient" or better ratings on all four standards.
-A teacher with an overall end-of-year rating of "proficient" who has achieved less than "proficient" ratings on all four standards may still advance to the next level with the recommendation of the building principal and the approval of the Superintendent.
+A Developing II teacher shall advance to Career I, all Career level teachers shall advance a level annually, and Career Level IV teachers after completing one year at Career Level IV shall advance to Career Level IV Plus and receive the negotiated annual salary increases for Career Level IV Plus teachers, provided that an end-of-year evaluation rating of "proficient" or "exemplary" is received, with "proficient" or better ratings on all four standards.
+A teacher with an overall end-of-year rating of "proficient" who has achieved less than "proficient" ratings on all four standards may still advance to the next level - or, in the case of Career Level IV Plus teachers, receive the negotiated annual salary increases - with the recommendation of the building principal and the approval of the Superintendent.